QubesOS/qubes-doc/managing-os/windows/windows-vm-test.md

 qvm-prefs -s win7new qrexec_timeout 300
 ~~~

-At that point you should have a functional and stable Windows VM, although without updates, Xen's PV drivers nor Qubes integration.
+At that point you should have a functional and stable Windows VM, although without updates, Xen's PV drivers nor Qubes integration (see sections [Windows Update](#windows-update) and [Xen PV drivers + Qubes integration](#xen-pv-drivers-and-qubes-integration) below).
 It is a good time to clone the VM again.

 Qubes 4.0 - Windows VM installation